finopsfoundation/framework/_vendor-members/neos.md

   By implementing FinOps methodology through CloudVane features, every customer is facilitated to introduce the best FinOps practices into their company or organisation in the simplest way possible.

-  CloudVane is part of the Oracle for Startups, a unique acceleration program that enables mutually beneficial business-building partnerships for startups, Oracle and their customers.
+  CloudVane is part of the Oracle for Startups, a unique acceleration program that enables mutually beneficial business-building partnerships for startups, Oracle, and their customers.
 The goal of the program is to create a virtuous cycle of innovation through startup technology built on secure, scalable Oracle Cloud Infrastructure.

 product-video-url: "https://www.youtube.com/embed/rpa4nNNkONA"